Agata10/travel-log/README.md

 4. Create `.env` file and include your `ATLAS_URI`, optionally include `PORT`, `SALT_ROUNDS`, and `JWT_SECRET`.
 Do step from 2 to 4 for frontend(step 4 has different env variables).
 5. Run with node.js `nodemon server` or `node server`(in backend folder).
 Run `npm run dev` (in frontend)
 6. In browser `http://localhost:8080/` or `http://localhost:3000/`

+## Screenshots
+1. For better project managment I used Jira to track sprints.
+1. Wireframes created using Figma
+2. Homepage
+3. Trips page

 ## Database